Australia’s Fitness Revolution: Breaking Down Two Decades of Sweating it Out.

 The Great State Workout-Off

 When it comes to state-by-state participation on Australia’s Fitness Revolution, there’s been some shuffling of the leaderboard.
-In 2001, ACT was the fitness front-runner, but by 2022, Victoria and New South Wales had flexed their muscles to take the lead.
-Meanwhile, Queensland, traditionally known for its love of outdoor activities, has seen a steady increase in participation, suggesting that the fitness trend is taking hold even in the Sunshine State.
+In 2001, ACT was the fitness front-runner, but by 2022, Victoria (personal training course Melbourne) and New South Wales (personal training courses Sydney) had flexed their muscles to take the lead.
+Meanwhile, Queensland (personal training courses Brisbane), traditionally known for its love of outdoor activities, has seen a steady increase in participation, suggesting that the fitness trend is taking hold even in the Sunshine State.
+Even Western Australia (personal training courses Perth) is seeing an increase in activity.

 Conclusion